Have you ever played Pictionary?

 - How many social media buttons can you add to your email, and where to add them?

 Now, this is just a sample guideline.
 You can create one according to your brand.
 These guidelines will increase your team's efficiency and the performance of your emails once implemented.
+You can use approval software to manage your workflow and ensure alignment with brand guidelines.

 Top 3 Branding Emails to Take Inspiration From